open-esq/regulationcrowdfunding/portal.md

 #### Assumptions

-^As per Rule 301(c)(1) & (2), the Portal is responsible for performing due dilligence on the issuer, its officers directors, and >20% owners.
+^ As per Rule 301(c)(1) & (2), the Portal is responsible for performing due dilligence on the issuer, its officers directors, and >20% owners.
-^Using that due dilligence, the portal needs the ability to deny access to issuer for which the portal has a reasonable basis that fraud is or was being committed.
+^ Using that due dilligence, the portal needs the ability to deny access to issuer for which the portal has a reasonable basis that fraud is or was being committed.
-^Only skilled attorneys are capable of understanding the application of specific facts to legal starndars.
+^ Only skilled attorneys are capable of understanding the application of specific facts to legal starndars.

 #### Conclusion